 Skip to main content

-You’re invited to witness the spectacular phenomenon of a total solar eclipse this spring in New Brunswick - rated one of the best in the world for viewing.
-On April 8th, 2024, the sun will be completely blocked by the moon in Fredericton, Woodstock, Florenceville- Bristol and Miramichi, as the path of 100% totality passes through their skies.
+You’re invited to witness a total solar eclipse this spring in New Brunswick - one of the best locations in the world for viewing this spectacular phenomenon.
+On April 8, 2024, the sun will be completely blocked by the moon in Fredericton, Woodstock, Florenceville-Bristol and Miramichi, as the path of 100% totality passes through their skies.
 This extraordinary cosmic event is reason to celebrate with events planned for stargazers throughout the entire weekend.

 What is a solar eclipse?